-Through community development, advocacy and intensive supports, Bissell Centre’s Fetal Alcohol Spectrum of Services (FASS) program enhances the community’s capacity for prevention and awareness through education, and supports for the well-being of individuals, families affected by Fetal Alcohol Spectrum Disorder (FASD) and their caregivers.
+Through community development, advocacy and intensive supports, Bissell Centre’s Fetal Alcohol Spectrum of Services (FASS) program enhances the community’s awareness through education, and supports for the well-being of individuals, families affected by Fetal Alcohol Spectrum Disorder and their caregivers.

 -FASS Community Member

-Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term used to describe the range of disabilities caused by prenatal exposure to alcohol.
-FASD is a lifelong condition with no cure.
+Fetal alcohol spectrum disorder (FASD) is a diagnostic term describing the constellation of effects that result from prenatal alcohol exposure.
+Making a diagnosis of FASD requires a multidisciplinary team and involves a complex physical and neurodevelopmental assessment.
 In Canada, prenatal exposure to alcohol is a leading cause of preventable brain damage and birth defects.
-Children and adults with FASD may have a range of symptoms, including difficulty controlling behaviour and understanding consequences.
+Children and adults with FASD may have a range of symptoms, including difficulty with regulating emotions that appear reactive and understanding consequences.
 Approximately nine out of every 1,000 children born in Canada are affected by FASD or roughly 1% of the population.